Management Team

 Begoña Carreño PhD

-Begoña Carreño, PhD, joined the ProQR Supervisory Board in 2023.
-Dr. Carreño is currently the Chief Business Development Officer at Vectura Fertin Pharma in Switzerland.
-Prior to this, she spent 18 years at Novartis Pharma AG in the Corporate Business Development & Licensing (BD&L) group, her last role being World Wide BD&L in the Ophthalmology Franchise, based in Basel, Switzerland.
-Dr. Carreño has more than 20 years of pharmaceutical development experience.
-She is a seasoned and energetic BD&L professional having led the BD&L efforts at Novartis across five different therapeutic franchises in the last 15 years.
-She has a proven track record in licensing deals, M&A, as well as developing collaborations within cross functional, multi-cultural, matrix environment at global, regional, and country level.
+Begoña Carreño, PhD, joined our board in 2023.
+Dr. Carreño is currently the Chief Business Development Officer at Aspeya Switzerland SA (formerly known as Vectura Fertin Pharma).
+Prior to this, she spent 18 years at Novartis Pharma AG in its Business Development and Licensing (“BD&L”) group, her last role being World Wide BD&L Head in the Ophthalmology Franchise, based in Basel, Switzerland.
+Dr. Carreño has over 20 years Pharmaceutical Development experience.
+She is a seasoned and energetic BD&L professional that has led the BD&L efforts at Novartis across five different therapeutic franchises in the last 15 years.
+She has a proven track record in licensing deals, M&A as well as developing collaborations within cross functional, multi-cultural, matrix environment at global, regional and country level.
 Before joining Novartis, she was the Head of External Pharmaceutical projects at Almirall (Barcelona, Spain).
-Dr. Carreño holds a PhD in Drug Delivery from the London School of Pharmacy (UK) and a BSc in Biochemistry from Keele University (UK).
+Dr. Carreño holds a Ph.D. in Drug Delivery from the London School of Pharmacy (UK) and a BSc in Biochemistry from Keele University (UK).

 Begoña Carreño, PhD